PipeWire/wireplumber/docs/rst/daemon/configuration/policy.rst

   disabled filter will never be used in any circumstances.
 If the property is not set, wireplumber will consider the filter not disabled by default.

+- filter.smart.targetable:
+  Boolean indicating whether the filter can be directly linked with clients that have a defined target (Eg: pw-play --target <filter-name>) or not.
+This can be useful when a client wants to be linked with a filter that is in the middle of the chain in order to bypass the filters that are placed before the selected one.
+If the property is not set, wireplumber will consider the filter not targetable by default, meaning filters will never by bypassed by clients, and clients will always be linked with the first filter in the chain.

 - filter.smart.target:
   A JSON object that defines the matching properties of the filter's target node.
   A filter target can never be another filter node (wireplumber will ignore it),